microtrain/bootcamp/05-HTML/02-GitHubPages.md

 ```sh
 git push origin master
 ```
 [</> code](https://github.com/microtrain/microtrain.github.io/commit/eb9899ff31d1781498444289ab6561adb5b21bc2) Once you have committed and pushed your changes to master you will be ready to view your changes in both dev and production environments.
-Dev is aka local changes is where you do your work and/or preview you work prior to making it available to the public.
-Production is the live version of your website, code, project, etc.
+Dev (aka local changes) is where you do your work and/or preview you work prior to making it available to the public.
+Production is the live version of your website (code, project, etc).

+> Replace *YOUR-GITHUB-USERNAME* with your GitHub username.

 1. Navigate to [http://localhost/YOUR-GITHUB-USERNAME.github.io/](http://localhost/YOUR-GITHUB-USERNAME.github.io/) to view your changes locally.
 1. Navigate to [YOUR-GITHUB-USERNAME.github.io/](YOUR-GITHUB-USERNAME.github.io/) to view your changes in production.